Skip to main content

 What financing is available for licensed childcare centers in this investment range?

 SBA 504 is typically the most efficient structure for owner-occupied childcare center construction at $1.5M–$3.5M — the program's 10% equity requirement, long-term fixed-rate financing, and $5.5M SBA debenture cap cover most projects in this range.
 SBA 7(a) is the standard alternative for leasehold improvement and equipment-heavy projects.
 USDA Community Facilities financing is available for rural and underserved market locations.
-Apply at ClearValue Lending to route your file to a matched lender.
+Apply at ClearValue Lending to route your file to the funding partners best matched to it.

 How long does it take to reach full enrollment at a licensed childcare center?